Business Class Deals: Get Hidden Fares for Business Class Flights

 - How far in advance should I book business class deals?

-- Consolidator business class fares are typically available 2–12 weeks before departure.
-Unlike economy, business class seats are often available last-minute because they're the last to sell out.
-For peak travel periods (summer, holidays), booking 6–8 weeks ahead is recommended.
+- Consolidator business class fares are typically available 2 to 12 weeks before departure.
+Unlike economy, business class seats are often available last-minute because they are the last to sell out.
+For peak travel periods such as summer and major holidays, booking 6 to 8 weeks ahead is recommended to secure the widest route and airline selection.